mkiminki/hectosky/README.md

 # HECTOSKY

-Sky subtraction routines for Hectospec observations.
+Routines for subtracting sky lines from Hectospec spectra, particularly in cases of strong background emission.

 ## Introduction